mrazomej/phd/src/chapter_05/section_03_model.md

   P(k^{(p)}_{\text{on}}, k^{(p)}_{\text{off}}, r_m)}{P(D)},
   \label{eq:bayes_rnap_rates}
 $$
 where $D$ represents the data.
-For this case the data consists of single-cell mRNA counts $D = \{ m_1, m_2, \ldots, m_N \}$, where $N$ is the number of cells.
+For this case, the data consists of single-cell mRNA counts $D = \{ m_1, m_2, \ldots, m_N \}$, where $N$ is the number of cells.
 We assume that each cell's measurement is independent of the others such that we can rewrite Eq. $\ref{eq:bayes_rnap_rates}$ as